 Since 2011 the Republic of Macedonia takes an active part in the EU Instrument for Stability initiative for establishment of the CBRN Centers of Excellence (CoEs) for Southeastern Europe, Ukraine, Moldova, and the Caucasus.
-The Republic of Macedonia has already identified its needs and submitted project proposals for improvement in several areas.
-The establishment of the National CBRN coordination body is underway, and it is expected to be fully operational shortly.
+Following a decision by the Government, a National CBRN coordination body was established on June 19, 2012, consisting of representatives of all competent authorities.
+This body is headed by a National CBRN Coordinator coming from the Ministry of Foreign Affairs of the Republic of Macedonia.

-- Legal co-operation including extradition
+Legal co-operation including extradition